• Skip to primary navigation

 I started with my fabric and knew I was going to feature solids.
 Since I had Pips in mind, I decided to keep the colours on the neutral side but added a couple of pops of colour with the purple and pink felt ears and nose.
 Both of which were leftovers from making the Christmas Advent Calendar way back when.

 From there, I dug out my button storage container and found a couple of matching ones for the eyes.
-Which I opted to stitch down with 12wt Aurifil Thread in this yummy grellow colour.
+I opted to stitch down with 12wt Aurifil Thread in this yummy grellow colour.

 When it came time to stuff the pin cushion, I decided to use batting scraps.
 Which probably explains why the head is a little lumpy!
-But I have so many trimmings on hand, it’s nice to use them up in these smaller sewing projects.
+But I have so many trimmings on hand, that it’s nice to use them up in these smaller sewing projects.

 Voila!
 Pips now has a new treat storage container 😊